ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 If you use a word in a pattern which may get remapped on input, the script compiler will issue a warning.
 Likely you should use the remapped name instead.

+But you can turn off this behavior and then the above pattern works perfectly well.

 ## Canonization